juan-damico/forecasting-economics/EconLab-with-the-Experts/README.md

 ## EconLab with the Experts

-**EconLab** is a webinar series where leading economists and practitioners share hands-on implementations of applied research methods.
-Each episode features an expert walking through a real empirical problem — from data to code to results.
+**EconLab** is a research-oriented seminar series within Forecasting Economics, featuring PhD-level economists and subject-matter experts presenting **hands-on, fully reproducible applications** of their work.

+Each episode features an expert walking through a real empirical problem — from raw data to code to results — in a format that the audience can follow, replicate, and extend.

-The series is designed for researchers, PhD students, and professionals who want to go beyond theory and engage with the tools and methods used at the frontier of applied economics.
+The series is designed for researchers, PhD students, and professionals who want to go beyond theory and engage directly with the tools and methods used at the frontier of applied economics.

 ---